Abington School District v. Schempp: Lower court history

-District court ruling

-The district court ruled in Schempp's favor, and struck down the Pennsylvania statute.
-The school district appealed the ruling.
+The district court ruled in Schempp's favor and struck down the Pennsylvania statute.
+The school district appealed.
 While that appeal was pending, the Pennsylvania legislature amended the statute to allow children to be excused from the exercises upon the written request of their parents.
-This change did not satisfy Schempp, however, and he continued his action against the school district, charging that the amendment of the law did not change its nature as an unconstitutional establishment of religion.
-Because of the change in the law, the Supreme Court had responded to the school district's appeal by vacating the first ruling and remanding the case to the district court.
-The district court again found for Schempp.
-The school district appealed to the Supreme Court again, and, on appeal, the case was consolidated with a similar Maryland case launched by O'Hair.
+After the law changed, the Supreme Court vacated the first ruling and remanded the case back to the district court.
+Schempp believed that, even with the change to allow students to leave the classroom, his children's relationships with their teachers and classmates would be adversely affected.
+The district court again ruled for Schempp.
+The school district appealed to the Supreme Court again, and, on appeal, the case was consolidated with a similar Maryland case, Murray v.
+Curlett.

-When striking down the statute during the second trial, the district court made specific findings of fact that the children's attendance at Abington Senior High School was compulsory.
-The court also found that the law compelled reading 10 verses from the Bible, going on to say that: